 All applicants must submit:

-passport — at least six months’ validity beyond your intended stay;
+- passport — at least 6 months’ validity beyond the intended stay;

 Route-specific additions

-Depending on the chosen pathway, you may also need:
+Depending on the chosen pathway, you may also need to provide the following:

-D7 Visa — proof of regular foreign income sources;
+- D7 Visa — proof of regular income from foreign sources;

-Digital Nomad Visa — evidence that income originates outside Portugal;
+- Digital Nomad Visa — evidence of remote that originates outside Portugal;

 Golden Visa supplements

-Step-by-step procedure for obtaining a residence permit in Portugal by investment
+Step-by-step procedure for obtaining a Portugal residence permit by investment

 Obtaining a Portugal Golden Visa takes at least 12 months, according to Immigrant Invest’s experience.
-Below is a clear step-by-step guide, from document collection to receiving your residence cards.
+The process involves several stages, including document preparation, investment completion, application submission, biometrics, and receiving residence cards.

 1 day